 By Terry Trucco

 New York hotels discovered eons ago that empty walls and fine art go together like poached eggs and Hollandaise.
-Consider the Audubon and Piranesi prints in the Carlyle guest rooms.
+Consider the Audubon and Piranesi prints in The Carlyle guest rooms.
 Or the contemporary art by one-time residents like Larry Rivers and Susan Olmetti blanketing the Chelsea Hotel lobby.

-So many hotels boast noteworthy art we’ll revisit the subject from time to time.
+So many hotels boast noteworthy art I’ll revisit the subject from time to time.
 For now, picture the black marble lobby of the Jumeirah Essex House, the 509-room, 78-year-old Art Deco tower overlooking Central Park. (more…)